 The Middleport Fire Co.
 No. 1, Inc. would like to remind everyone that under no circumstances should fire hydrants be painted by private individuals without prior approval from the Village and the Fire Company.

-Tax bills and water/sewer bills can now be paid by credit or debit card, either at the Village Hall or by clicking on "Pay By Credit Card" to the left.
-For telephone payments, click on Departments (at the top left of this page), then see FAQs under the Clerk's Office.
+Tax bills and water/sewer bills can now be paid by credit or debit card, either at the Village Hall or by clicking on "Pay Online or by Telephone with Credit Card" to the left.
+For telephone payments, click on the same link and go to FAQ for information.

 As of January 1, 2015, NYS law requires that all unwanted electronics must be recycled.
 They cannot be placed in the trash for removal.
 Please click on "Electronics Recycling" to the left for more information.